 Can I get a “hell yeah!?”
 Sign up to access my FREE Ultimate Social Media Checklist PDF download.

-Before you dive into the checklist, you first need to know what’s important in 2017 in the world of social media marketing and understand where things are headed for 2018, so you know where to focus your attention and the new strategies to implement.
+Before you dive into the checklist, you first need to know what’s important in 2018 in the world of social media marketing and understand where things are headed, so you know where to focus your attention and the new strategies to implement.

 Social media is a critical component of any marketing plan.
 The days of social media as a free marketing tool are long over.
 Gone are the days of posting randomly when you have the time or simultaneously posting the exact same content across all your social media accounts.